Main content

 DONOR & COMMUNITY ENGAGEMENT SPECIALIST

 Anna was born deaf and grew up orally, and she currently wears a cochlear implant.
-She is a proud graduate of the University of Massachusetts, Amherst with her undergraduate degree in history and a graduate of Harvard University with her master’s in museum studies.
+She is a proud graduate of the University of Massachusetts, Amherst, with her undergraduate degree in history and a graduate of Harvard University with her master’s in museum studies.

-Before arriving at Greenbelt, she worked in the museum and library field, with her longest stint on the guest experience team at the Peabody Essex Museum in Salem, MA.
+Before arriving at Greenbelt, she worked in the museum and library field, with her longest stint on the guest experience team at the Peabody Essex Museum in Salem.
 Outside of her professional life, she is an avid hiker, who just completed the New Hampshire 4,000-footers with her husband and dog by her side.
 Her other interests include reading, baking/cooking, and traveling.

 Abby Hardy-Moss